vmarcinko/art-of-programming/markdowns/first.md

 we can see that SQL table definition consists of:
  - set of possible columns
  - column data type
- - column optionality
+ - column optionality (null or not null)

 Does this reminds you of something?

 Yes, a **schema**!
-SQL table is basically a schema that prevents invalid map data (row) to be inserted in it.
+SQL table is basically a schema that prevents invalid map data (table record) to be present in it.

-Each SQL table, which we

-How do we insert new map data (row) into SQL table?
+How do we insert new table record (map data) into SQL table?

 Using SQL INSERT command, such as: